Riusuky/udacity-web-front-end/README.md

 ## License

-The contents of this repository are covered under the [MIT License](https://opensource.org/licenses/MIT).
+All code content of this repository are covered under the [MIT License](https://opensource.org/licenses/MIT).
 Copyright © 2017 Gabriel Tamashiro.

+Regarding [project 6 (Classic Arcade Game Clone)](/6.Classic_Arcade_Game_Clone) see README for license information on image and audio assets.